Jinwen-XU/ProjLib/README.md

     - `\DNF` for marking unfinished part.
 In addition, a report of all unfinished places shall be printed at the last of your document.
     - Reimplemented `\blindtext` to support more languages.
 1. module `font` - *Font selection and configuration*
-    - Supporting Palatino, Times, Garamond, Biolinum, Noto, etc.
+    - Supporting New Computer Modern / Latin Modern, Palatino, Times, Garamond, Bembo, Biolinum, Noto, etc.
 1. module `language` - *Multi-language configuration*
     - `\UseLanguage`, `\UseOtherLanguage` for selecting languages, and `\AddLanguageSetting` for adding language-specific settings.
     - `\DefineMultilingualText` for defining multilingual text strings.